Armenia and Azerbaijan clash as Iran works on peace plan

 Nagorno-Karabakh was a designated autonomous region within Azerbaijan during the Soviet era.
 It claimed independence from Azerbaijan in 1991, about three months before the Soviet Union’s collapse.
 A full-scale war that broke out in 1992 killed an estimated 30,000 people.

-By the time the war ended in 1994, Armenian forces not only held Nagorno-Karabakh itself but also substantial areas outside the territory borders.
+By the time the war ended in 1994, Armenian forces not only held Nagorno-Karabakh itself but also substantial areas outside the territory borders, like the Jabrayil region where Azerbaijan claimed to have taken a town and several villages.

 Aliyev has repeatedly said Armenia’s withdrawal from Nagorno-Karabakh is the sole condition to end the fighting.